austinmw312/rag-chatbot/instructions.md

 The chat will be a Retrieval Augmented Generation (RAG) chatbot.
 It will use the files uploaded to the database to answer questions.

-Relevant files for RAG:

-./backend/bot.ts
-./backend/rag.ts
-./backend/test.ts
-./backend/parse.ts

-Our current implementation of RAG is in ./backend.
-It takes files from ./data and parses them into markdown files, storing them in ./markdown.
-It uses the resulting files in ./markdown to answer questions.

 ### File Upload and Management Interface

 The file upload and management interface will be a modern interface used for most file upload and management interfaces.
 We will use Tailwind CSS, Shadcn UI, and Lucide Icons.
 It will be in dark mode, matching the chat interface.